-How is an OBC more effective than an express van?
+How is an On Board Courier more effective than an express van?

 Delivery speed differs significantly between an On Board Courier and an express van.
 Express vans have to deal with a number of road transport constraints (traffic, speed limits, road works, compulsory breaks for the driver) while air transport is speedier and more direct.